shinra-electric/Portfolio/README.md

 After a lengthy career in IPMI, I had decided to go back to university in order to pursue a new career doing something I was actually excited about.

-Even though the CS course I did was very useful, it did not touch app development at all, and I only created small apps using Java and JavaFX.
-Therefore since graduation I have been learning Swift and decided to start learning SwiftUI.
+Even though the CS course I did was very useful, it did not touch mobile app development at all.
+The apps we created were small CLI apps with a few desktop apps using Java and JavaFX.
+Therefore since graduation I have been learning Swift and SwiftUI.

 ### What's the point of this repository?